Extrapolation to product Morrey-Herz spaces and applications: Introduction

 In 1982, Fefferman and Stein \cite{Fe.1982} introduced the bi-parameter singular integral operator and established its boundedness on weighted product Lebesgue spaces.
 This result initiated the study of bi-parameter operators and bi-parameter function spaces in harmonic analysis, see \cite{Chen2020,Fe.1987,Hong2018} for more results on the bi-parameter theory.

-As is well known, the bi-parameter operators have higher singularity than the one parameter operators, how to extend the one parameter theory in harmonic analysis to the bi-parameter version is significant and challenging.
-Notice that Ho recently developed the bi-parameter extrapolation theory in \cite{Ho2016_1} and Kokilashvili established the boundedness of bi-parameter operators in \cite{Koki.2018}.
-However, the extrapolation theory on product Morrey-Herz spaces is still unknown, solving this problem is the main point of this paper.
+As is well-known, bi-parameter operators exhibit higher singularity compared to their one-parameter counterparts.
+Extending the one-parameter theory in harmonic analysis to its bi-parameter version is both significant and challenging.
+It is worth noting that Ho recently developed bi-parameter extrapolation theory in \cite{Ho2016_1}, while Kokilashvili established the boundedness of bi-parameter operators in \cite{Koki.2018}.
+However, the extrapolation theory on product Morrey-Herz spaces remains unknown.
+Addressing this issue constitutes the main focus of this paper.

-Note that extrapolation is difficult to apply to other than the Lebesgue norm, especially Morrey-type spaces in \cite[Sect.
-5]{P.A.2009}.
-Morrey-type spaces are not Banach function spaces \cite{Sawano2015} and product Morrey-Herz spaces are essentially bi-parameter type spaces, which may cause some extra difficulties.
-To extend the extrapolation to product Morrey-Herz spaces, we use product block-Herz spaces, which are proven to be the duality for product Morrey-Herz spaces.
-Moreover, an important property of product block-Herz spaces is that the strong maximal operator is bounded on them under certain some conditions.
-This improtant result enables us to investigate the extrapolation theory on product Morrey-Herz spaces.
+Establishing extrapolation theory is challenging for spaces whose norms are not generated by Banach function spaces, in particular for Morrey-type spaces \cite[Sect.5]{P.A.2009}.
+Since Morrey-type spaces are not Banach function spaces in general \cite{Sawano2015} and product Morrey-Herz spaces are inherently bi-parameter spaces, additional difficulties arise beyond those in the classical setting.
+To develop extrapolation theory on product Morrey-Herz spaces, we use product block-Herz spaces as pre-dual spaces.
+A key point is that the strong maximal operator is bounded on product block-Herz spaces under suitable assumptions, which allows us to establish the desired extrapolation results.

-The extrapolation theory on product Morrey-Herz spaces has extensive applications.
-For instance, we can establish the boundedness of bi-parameter operators provided that they are bounded on product Lebesgue spaces.
-Another application is that the John-Nirenberg inequality can be expressed by the product Morrey-Herz norm, which enables us to give a new characterization of bmo in terms of product Morrey-Herz spaces.
-Our results will be extended on product Morrey-Herz spaces by using some inequalities and characterizations in \cite{Ho2009,Ho2011,Ho2016_1,Izuki2012}.
+The extrapolation theory on product Morrey-Herz spaces has several applications.
+For instance, it enables us to prove boundedness results for bi-parameter operators once the corresponding weighted product Lebesgue estimates are available.
+It also allows us to formulate the John-Nirenberg inequality in the product Morrey-Herz norm, which yields a new characterization of little bmo in terms of product Morrey-Herz spaces.
+These applications are obtained by combining our extrapolation results with known inequalities and characterizations from \cite{Ho2009, Ho2011, Ho2016_1, Izuki2012}.